MahmoudAshraf12/MahmoudAshraf12/README.md

 * ⚡ Python
 * ⚡ React
 * ⚡ React Native
-* ⚡ Dart
-* ⚡ Flutter
-* ⚡ java

 ## Personal
-- 🔭 I’m currently working on Elwaha Green as a Data Analyst
+- 🔭 I’m currently working on BBI as a BI Developer
 - 🌱 I Graduated From Faculty of computer and data science